Gospel for Asia Spotlights Special Report on the 70th Anniversary of the Declaration of Human Rights

 GFA believes that real transformation must take place at the local level.
 This approach echoes the words of former First Lady, Eleanor Roosevelt, who said,

 “Where, after all, do universal human rights begin?
 In small places . . . so small that they cannot be seen on any maps of the world.
 Unless these rights have meaning there, they have little meaning anywhere.”

 The report details how GFA works at the local level in Asia to help provide education, food, health care, and vocational training to the extremely disadvantaged in Asia.

 Photo Cutline: Children who are trading time in school for scavenging in the garbage dumps or working the brick kilns or rice patty fields to survive remain illiterate and thus unable to rise out of poverty in the future.

 About Gospel for Asia

-Celebrating its 40th anniversary in 2019, Gospel for Asia (GFA, www.gfa.org) is a leading faith-based mission agency, bringing vital assistance and spiritual hope to millions across Asia, especially to those who have yet to hear the ”good news” of Jesus Christ.
-In their latest yearly report, this included more than 70,000 sponsored children, free medical camps conducted in more than 1,200 villages and remote communities, over 4,000 clean water wells drilled, over 11,000 water filters installed, income-generating Christmas gifts for more than 200,000 needy families, and spiritual teaching available in 110 languages in 14 nations through radio ministry.
+Headquartered in Wills Point, Texas, Gospel for Asia (GFA World, www.gfa.org) is a leading faith-based mission agency, helping national workers bring vital assistance and spiritual hope to millions across Asia, especially to those who have yet to hear about the love of God.
+In GFA’s latest yearly report, this included more than 70,000 sponsored children, free medical camps conducted in more than 1,200 villages and remote communities, over 4,800 clean water wells drilled, over 12,000 water filters installed, income-generating Christmas gifts for more than 260,000 needy families, and spiritual teaching available in 110 languages in 14 nations through radio ministry.
 For all the latest news, visit our Press Room at https://press.gfa.org/news.